-Please don’t judge us.
-Our intentions were good.
-Back in July, we took a little stroll (with kids in tow) to a nearby farmer’s wheat field.
+But for now, let’s talk about this DIY wheat wreath.
+And let me start off by saying, please don’t judge us.
+Our intentions were good, back when we took a little stroll (with kids in tow) to a nearby farmer’s wheat field.
 The sea of golden stalks swaying gently in the wind was so lovely and very calming.
 And maybe it’s a sign I’m getting older, but it’s not something I really took the time to notice or appreciate before, but I digress.

 So here it is, our guilty confession: we filled up a Lil Tikes wagon full of freshly cut wheat.
 The reason: for crafting of course.
 There it is.
 The truth.
 And yes it’s also true, we took scissors along with us so technically it was premeditated.
 But there was so much of it, I’m sure the farmer wouldn’t even notice.
 Hmmm, now I’m wondering does that mean the kids would be considered accomplices?